-Matthew, therefore, is affirming that the Virgin Mary is the “trigger sign” of the restoration of the Davidic Kingdom by giving birth to the promised Messiah-King, as foretold by the prophets (Isa.
-7:14, 11:1; Micah 5:1-3; Jer.
-31:22).
+Matthew, therefore, is affirming that the Virgin Mary is the “trigger sign” of the restoration of the Davidic Kingdom by giving birth to the promised Messiah-King, as foretold by the prophets (Isa 7:14, 11:1; Mic 5:1-3; Jer 31:22).
 As a Jew, he would have known that the sign of the Queen Mother’s royal office was her crown and throne placed at the right of the King’s throne in the royal court from the time of Solomon to continue the Davidic dynasty.
 As we have seen, the King’s and Queen Mother’s fortunes were intertwined.
 When the King took his throne, because of whose mother he was, so did his Queen Mother.
-If another power usurped the King’s throne, the lives of both the King and the Queen Mother would be in danger (1 Kgs.
-1:21).
-If the King were deported in exile, the Queen Mother and all the royal court would be, too, along with him (2 Kgs.
-24:12; Jer.
-13:18, 22:26, 29:2).
+If another power usurped the King’s throne, the lives of both the King and the Queen Mother would be in danger (1 Kgs 1:21).
+If the King were deported to exile, the Queen Mother and all the royal court would be, too, along with him (2 Kgs 24:12; Jeremiah 13:18, 22:26, 29:2).

 Now, there were plenty of male descendants of David after the Jews of the Southern Kingdom were freed from captivity and restored as a nation, but none of them could legitimately inherit the throne of David and continue his dynasty, because there was no Queen Mother to guarantee his Davidic kingship.
-Since God swore an oath to David, that the fruit of his womb would inherit his throne forever, this being fulfilled in the coming of the Messiah King, the legitimacy of his throne in the Davidic dynasty could be guaranteed only if his mother were entitled to the office of the Gebirah (Ps.
-132:11; Lk.
-1:42).
-Thus, Matthew is implicitly testifying to the historical truth of the Blessed Virgin Mary being the Queen Mother of the Messiah King Jesus by giving birth to him (Lk.
-1:31-33).
+Since God swore an oath to David, that the fruit of his womb would inherit his throne forever, this being fulfilled in the coming of the Messiah King, the legitimacy of his throne in the Davidic dynasty could be guaranteed only if his mother were entitled to the office of the Gebirah.
+Thus, Matthew is implicitly testifying to the historical truth of the Blessed Virgin Mary being the Queen Mother of the Messiah King Jesus by giving birth to him.
 Jesus fulfills the prophecies of the restoration of the Davidic dynasty and kingdom by being her Son – the fruit of her womb.
-The fates of the Mother and the Son are closely intertwined and rest on God’s gratuitous design from the beginning (Gen. 3:15).
+The fates of the Mother and the Son are closely intertwined and rest on God’s gratuitous design from the beginning (Gen 3:15).

 Our Great Lady’s pre-eminent advocacy and mediation of grace in the Kingdom of Heaven are indeed royal prerogatives that belong exclusively to her by maternal rights.
 How honored the infant Church must have felt that the mother of their Lord should deign to attend to the faithful from her heavenly throne, being solicitous to her children’s spiritual needs and attentive to their petitions.
 In time, this private Marian devotion in the nascent Church would spread throughout the Roman-Greco world and become widely held among Catholics in the early Church.
 The persecuted early Christians implored their Blessed Mother’s aid and intercession.
 They sought refuge in the Blessed Virgin Mary’s Immaculate Heart when they supplicated her in spirit standing before her heavenly throne which stood alongside her Son’s throne of grace in the wake of terrible persecution.
-With the growing rounds of persecution and deaths of the martyrs came a stronger Church growing in number which would eventually outlast the Roman Empire or the whore of Babylon ( the City of Rome with its seven hills ) all this through the merciful mediation of the Queen of Heaven and of Martyrs.
+With the growing rounds of persecution and deaths of the martyrs came a stronger Church growing in number which would eventually outlast the Roman Empire; all this through the merciful mediation of the Queen of Heaven and of Martyrs.

 Gird your sword upon your hip, mighty warrior!